-Leopard Arts is a website designed to publish and promote art in Aberdeen from across disciplines.
+Leopard Arts is an organisation founded to publish and promote art in Aberdeen from across disciplines.
 We believe that Aberdeen has a lot to offer when it comes to art, with many disparate and yet vibrant scenes working parallel to each other.
-However, the relative disparity between these groups means that one can feel isolated in Aberdeen and cut off from the rest of it: a throbbing spoken word night can feel a million miles away from an innovative studio, or from a budding independent film, or from the many music scenes.
-We think this is counter-intuitive, and can lead to the people of Aberdeen, and the world at large, believing that our city is dull, grey and dreary, a place that artists come from, and not somewhere they succeed.
-By offering an online space where anybody can publish their work, we aim to herald, excite and energise the Arts by offering a single hub for all the different artistic mediums which are flourishing in this city.
+However, the relative disparity between these groups means that one can feel isolated in Aberdeen and cut off from the rest.
+A throbbing spoken word night can feel a million miles away from an innovative studio, or from a budding independent film.

 Tom Byam Shaw

-Tom is a writer, and he is currently undertaking a PhD in Creative Writing at the University of Aberdeen.
+Tom is a writer, currently undertaking a PhD in Creative Writing at the University of Aberdeen.
 A well-known presence on the spoken word stages of Aberdeen, he is working on a short story collection about travel, the weird and the anthropocene.

 Naomi is a graduate from the University of Aberdeen, holding an MA in English and an Masters in Literature Studies.
 She is an Aberdeen local, a photographer and street artist, with a keen interest in local history, gender theory, and nineteenth-century Scottish fiction.